 Things happen, and plans change, but by attempting to actively control your agenda and tasks, you’ll be able to avoid work-related stress.

-Planning ahead can be acquired as a habit, even if you’re more disorganized.
+Planning can be acquired as a habit, even if you’re more disorganized.
 Staying organized can greatly decrease stress at work and means less rushing, less anxiety, and less pressure.

 Prioritizing is an effective way to reduce stress because it helps you focus your attention and energy on the most important tasks and responsibilities.
 When you have a lot of work to do, trying to tackle everything at once can be overwhelming.
 This can lead to feelings of stress, anxiety, and even burnout.